veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions.md

 * This is the final phase of Class Loading, here all static variable will be assigned with the original values and static block will be executed.

+### 2. Runtime Data Area

+* Runtime Data Area is divided into 5 major components

+** 1. Method Area:** – All the Class level data will be stored here including static variables.
+Method Area is one per JVM and it is a shared resource.

+** 2. Heap Area:** – All the Objects and its corresponding instance variables and arrays will be stored here.
+Heap Area is also one per JVM since Method area and Heap area shares memory for multiple threads the data stored is not thread safe.

+** 3. Stack Area:** – For every thread, a separate runtime stack will be created.
+For every method call, one entry will be made in the stack memory which is called as Stack Frame.
+All local variables will be created in the stack memory.
+Stack area is thread safe since it is not a shared resource.
+Stack Frame is divided into three sub-entities such as

+   * **Local Variable Array:** – Related to the method how many local variables are involved and the corresponding values will be stored here.

+   * **Operand stack:** – If any intermediate operation is required to perform, operand stack act as runtime workspace to perform the operation.

+   * **Frame data:** – All symbols corresponding to the method is stored here.
+In the case of any exception, the catch block information will be maintained in the frame data.

 ```java